-Built in 1912, the Stegman is located in Brownsville's Historic Downtown District in the optimistically named "Buena Vida Neighborhood", one of the most economically disadvantaged inner-urban areas in the nation.
+This amazing project involves the rehabilitation of the Historic Stegman Building and its conversion into the Brownsville Performing Arts Academy.
+Built in 1912, the building is centrally located in the Buena Vida Neighborhood of Brownsville's Historic Downtown District, one of the most economically disadvantaged inner-urban areas in the nation.

-El Sistema is a set of inspiring ideals which form an intensive youth music program that seeks to effect social change through the ambitious pursuit of musical excellence.
+The Academy will serve as the "Núcleo", or physical center, to host classical music and dance instruction inspired by El Sistema methodology, recognized worldwide as the cutting-edge of early childhood classical music education.
+As stated in their website: El Sistema is a set of inspiring ideals which form an intensive youth music program that seeks to effect social change through the ambitious pursuit of musical excellence.
 El Sistema focuses primarily on children with the fewest resources and greatest need.

-How Music Saved Venezuela's Children
+How Music Saved Venezuela's Children (9:55)

-Simon Bolivar Youth Orchestra BBC Proms 2011
+Simon Bolivar Youth Orchestra at the BBC Proms (1:41:51)

-El Sistema Colorado - Paper Violins
+El Sistema Colorado - Paper Violins (3:49)

 El Sistema's White Hands Choir (1:37)